Traits, Personality and Behavior

 Puppy or adult, take your Rat Terrier to your veterinarian soon after adoption.
 Your veterinarian will be able to spot visible problems, and will work with you to set up a preventive regimen that will help you avoid many health issues.

 Make sure you have a good contract with the seller, shelter or rescue group that spells out responsibilities on both sides.
 In states with "puppy lemon laws," be sure you and the person you get the dog from both understand your rights and recourses.

 Pet Insurance for Rat Terriers

 Pet insurance for Rat Terriers costs more than for mixed breed dogs.
 This is because Rat Terriers are more likely than mixed breed dogs to make claims for hereditary conditions that are expensive to treat.

-Embrace pet insurance plans offer full coverage for all breed-specific conditions (excluding those that are pre-existing) to which Rat Terriers are susceptible.
-The best time to get pet insurance for your Rat Terrier is when he’s a healthy puppy.
-You can’t predict what will happen in the future, and pet insurance is the one thing you can’t get when you need it the most.
+Embrace dog insurance offers full coverage for all breed-specific conditions (excluding those that are pre-existing) to which Rat Terriers are susceptible.
+The best time to get pet insurance for your Rat Terrier is when he's a healthy puppy.
+You can't predict what will happen in the future, and pet insurance is the one thing you can't get when you need it the most.